 When you’re done, you’ve got a perfect blog post for your website.

-4. Position Long Form Content on Social Channels
+4. Position Long Form Content on Social Media and Other Channels

 Now, bring your content to the places where your audience is consuming your stuff.